bullfest/kompiler-course/lab5.md

 ### Method calls

-The dereferenced object must be of a class type, and its class must declare the called method.
+The dereferenced object must be of a class type, and its class must declare or inherit the called method.
 The number of arguments must of course match the number of parameters.
 The passed arguments must have subtypes of the declared parameters (matching one-by-one).